anjalisarawgi/mlops_sign_mnist/README.md

 > *run of our main code at some point that showed ...*
 >
 > Answer:
+> When running into bugs while trying to run our experiments, we performed debugging using a combination of logging, interactive debugging tools, and unit tests.
+> 1. Logging: We used  logging to track the flow of execution and identify where the code was failing.
+By examining the logs, we could pinpoint the source of errors.
+> 2. Interactive Debugging: The VSCode IDE which we used allowed us to set breakpoints and step through the code interactively to inspect variables and understand the behavior of the code.
+> 3. Unit Tests: We used unit tests to help us verify that individual components of our code were functioning correctly.
+>
+> We also profiled our code to identify performance bottlenecks.
+Using tools like `cProfile` and `line_profiler`, we analyzed the runtime of different parts of our code.
+This helped us optimize critical sections to improve overall performance.
+>
+> While we strive for high-quality code, we recognize that it can always be improved.
+Profiling and continuous monitoring allow us to iteratively enhance both the functionality and efficiency of our codebase.
+"""
 --- question 16 fill here ---

 ## Working in the cloud